esp-rs/book/src/installation/index.md

 > 1. Changes in `LLVM` fork.
 Already in progress, see the status in this [tracking issue][llvm-github-fork-upstream issue].
 > 2. Rust compiler forks.
 If `LLVM` changes are accepted, we will proceed with the Rust compiler changes.

 [llvm-github-fork]: https://github.com/espressif/llvm-project
 [gcc-toolchain-github-fork]: https://github.com/espressif/crosstool-NG/
 [rustup-overrides]: https://rust-lang.github.io/rustup/overrides.html
 [llvm-github-fork-upstream issue]: https://github.com/espressif/llvm-project/issues/4

+If you run into an error, please, check the [Troubleshooting][troubleshooting] chapter.

 ### Other installation methods for Xtensa targets